 Understanding lens fungus:Lens fungus is a microbial growth on glass surfaces of camera lenses and other optical devices.
-It is literally a disease of lenses which is very common.
-If you own lenses but haven't seen it, it is probably because you haven't looked.
-It takes a number of forms but the typical destructive growth pattern from microscopic spores growing in webbed mycelium patterns across an optical surface.
-In some cases this can be cleaned off and the lens restored, but often the metabolic products of the fungus etch the glass lens surface or coatings, or the growth may be on internal glass surfaces that cannot be reached for cleaning.
-Like dust or fingerprints on a lens, obstruction and obscuration of the lens progress in degrees, from an slight loss of image contrast and resolution to complete ruin.
+It is literally an infectious disease of lenses which is very common.
+If you own lenses but haven't seen it, that is because you haven't looked.
+It takes a number of forms but the typical destructive growth pattern results from microscopic spores growing in webbed, branching mycelium structures across an optical surface.
+In some cases this can be cleaned off and the lens restored, but often the process is pernicious: metabolic products of the fungus etch the glass lens surface or coatings, or the growth may be on internal glass surfaces that cannot be reached for cleaning.
+Like dust or fingerprints on a lens, obstruction and obscuration of the lens progress in degrees, from a slight loss of image contrast and resolution to complete ruin.

 This is one of the worst specimens of fungus damage I have encountered in my optical engineering work.
 The item is a 32mm diameter heat-absorbing glass filter from an HBO 100 watt mercury lamp, which was part of a Leitz Dialux microscope.
 I thoroughly cleaned this filter, so what you are seeing in the photograph is not the fungus itself, but the irreparable etching of the glass caused by the fungus.
 No amount of cleaning will remove this damage, which shows why the common advice about cleaning lens fungus is typically futile.
 Sometimes fungal growth is superficial, has not damaged the glass, and can be cleaned, but typically the glass is permanently ruined as seen here.
 To the naked eye, this piece appears to have deposits, not etching, making it cloudy.
 Note the fine dendritic growth pattern of the fungal hyphae, which are narrow lines of etching surrounded by intact surface.
 Cloudier areas are entirely etched.
 The overall effect is to destroy the polished optical surfaces and ruin the function of the element.